observablehq/plot/README.md

 Plot.geo(counties, {fill: d => d.properties.rate})
 ```

 Returns a new geo mark with the given *data* and *options*.
 If *data* is a GeoJSON feature collection, then the mark’s data is *data*.features; if *data* is a GeoJSON geometry collection, then the mark’s data is *data*.geometries; if *data* is some other GeoJSON object, then the mark’s data is the single-element array [*data*].
 If the **geometry** option is not specified, *data* is assumed to be a GeoJSON object or an iterable of GeoJSON objects.
+The **clip** option defaults to *frame*, clipping the mark to the frame’s dimensions.

 In addition to the [standard mark options](#marks), the **r** option controls the size of Point and MultiPoint geometries.
 It can be specified as either a channel or constant.
 When **r** is specified as a number, it is interpreted as a constant radius in pixels; otherwise it is interpreted as a channel and the effective radius is controlled by the *r* scale.
 (As with [dots](#dot), the *r* scale defaults to a *sqrt* scale such that the visual area of a point is proportional to its associated value.)
 If the **r** option is not specified it defaults to 3 pixels.
 Geometries with a nonpositive radius are not drawn.
 If **r** is a channel, geometries will be sorted by descending radius by default.